pFornagiel/dextop/README.md

 ### Using the Installer

 [The Releases tab](https://github.com/pFornagiel/dextop/releases) provides the windows installer download link.
 The installer itself was created using  [InstallForge](https://installforge.net/) and, as said above, it **installs an exact build of the project as available in the repository**.
 The installer provides step-by-step instructions and installs the compiled build in user's directory of choice.

+Note, that running the installer will probably trigger *Windows protected your PC* window.
+It is a standard windows security measure, which is triggered when unknown executable is run.
+In order to proceed with the installation, click the `More Info` button and choose `Run anyway` option.

 #### Additional option: [Allowing the app to launch at startup](https://www.dell.com/support/kbdoc/en-us/000124550/how-to-add-app-to-startup-in-windows-10)